agombolay/ribose-map/README.md

 # Ribose-Map Bioinformatics Toolkit
-## Toolkit for profiling the identity and distribution of rNMPs embedded in DNA
+## Toolkit for mapping rNMPs embedded in DNA
 **© 2017 Alli Gombolay, Fredrik Vannberg, and Francesca Storici**
 **School of Biological Sciences, Georgia Institute of Technology**

 ## Modules:
 1. **Alignment**: Align reads to the reference with Bowtie2 and de-depulicated based on UMI's UMI-tools
-2. **Coordinates**: Locate genomic coordinates of rNMPs for ribose-seq, Pu-seq, emRibo-seq, or HydEn-seq
+2. **Coordinate**: Locate genomic coordinates of rNMPs for ribose-seq, Pu-seq, emRibo-seq, or HydEn-seq
-3. **Frequencies**: Calculate and visualize frequencies of nucleotides at and flanking sites of rNMP incorporation
+3. **Sequence**: Calculate and visualize frequencies of nucleotides at and flanking sites of rNMP incorporation
 4. **Distribution**: Visualize coverage of rNMPs across chromosomes and create bedgraph files for genome browser

 ## How to set up repository: